wwwingmangit/PongGame/README.md

     Designing and testing programs

-    Experimenting, logging, debugging, and exploring concurrency approaches
+    Prototyping, experimenting, logging, debugging, and exploring concurrency approaches

     Delving into core computer science concepts

-    Integrating AI technology as a powerful enhancer of programming capabilities
+    Integrating AI assistance as a powerful enhancer of programming capabilities

+    And, integrating AI LLM technology in the code to better understand how to maximize AI assistance

 ## Key Takeaways